go as java | shira.at

 https://web-frameworks-benchmark.netlify.app/compare?f=laravel,rails,flask,express,spring,gin

-These 2 are the most common frameworks I found when working with them.
+These 2 are the most common frameworks I found when working with both languages.

-As you can see, gin destroys the other frameworks in performance.
+As you can see, gin has better performance than the other frameworks.

 Julia’s Benchmark